jyn514/saltwater/README.md

-# rcc
+# Saltwater

 [![Build Status](https://travis-ci.org/jyn514/rcc.svg?branch=master)](https://travis-ci.org/jyn514/rcc)
 [Join us on Discord](https://discord.gg/BPER7PF)

-rcc: a Rust C compiler
+saltwater: the part of the sea causing lots of rust

 A C compiler written in Rust, with a focus on good error messages.
-Warning: my first rust project, code quality is pretty low.

 ## Running

-`rcc` reads from standard in by default, so you can type in code directly.
+`swcc` reads from standard in by default, so you can type in code directly.
 It's not interactive though, you have to hit Ctrl+D to indicate end of file (Ctrl+Z on Windows).

-Use `rcc --help` for all options (or see [below](#all-options)).
+Use `swcc --help` for all options (or see [below](#all-options)).

 ### Running on Windows